FuelLabs/fuel-indexer/docs/src/getting-started/fuel-indexer-project.md

 ## Compiling arbitrary indices

-For info on how to use indexer tooling to compile arbitrary indices, checkout our [Quickstart](./../quickstart/index.md)
+For info on how to use indexer tooling to compile arbitrary indices, check out our [Quickstart](./../quickstart/index.md)

 ## As a standalone service